1963 Delaware Fightin' Blue Hens football team

-The 1963 Delaware Fightin' Blue Hens football team was an American football team that represented the University of Delaware during the 1963 NCAA College Division football season.
-The Blue Hens won every game, were declared the UPI national champion, won the Lambert Cup, and were champions of the Middle Atlantic Conference, University Division.

-In its 13th season under head coach David M. Nelson, the team compiled a 8–0 record (4–0 against MAC opponents) and outscored opponents 290 to 76.
+The 1963 Delaware Fightin' Blue Hens football team was an American football team that represented the University of Delaware as a member of the Middle Atlantic Conference (MAC) during the 1963 NCAA College Division football season.
+In their 13th season under head coach David M. Nelson, the Blue Hens compiled an 8–0 record (4–0 in conference games), outscored opponents by a total of 290 to 76, and won the MAC University Division championship.